de5hpande/MultiToolGenAI/README.md

-Here’s a `README.md` file for your project, complete with emojis for a visually appealing look, and detailed information about the project, Astra DB, and Groq:

----

 # 🚀 MultiTool AI RAG Project

 Welcome to the **MultiTool AI RAG Project**!
 This project leverages cutting-edge technologies like **Astra DB** and **Groq** to build a powerful Retrieval-Augmented Generation (RAG) system.
 It combines document retrieval, natural language processing, and AI-driven responses to provide intelligent answers to user queries.